The Herman Trend Alert|

 A DYNAMIC SPEAKER FOR YOUR BOARD OR ASSOCIATION MEETING

-We've seen a strong resurgence in interest by employers in being recognized as Employer of Choice®.
+Now that the recovery is in full swing, employers need the competitive advantage of being recognized as Employer of Choice®.
 Celebrate your employee-centered corporate culture!
 This coveted award is well worth the effort, yet is not easy to achieve.
 Download the extensive application at http://www.EmployerOfChoice.com; or for a Word® version, drop a note to Joyce@EmployerOfChoice.com.

 Herman Trend Alerts are produced by the Herman Group, strategic business futurists, Certified Management Consultants, authors, and professional speakers.